 What about gravity?
 The carrier of this interaction is ostensibly the massless graviton.
-Because the graviton is a spin-2 particle with unlimited range, gravity might be expected to generate its own large-scale 5-dimensional space.
+Because the graviton is a spin-2 porticle with unlimited range, gravity might be expected to generate its own large-scale 5-dimensional space.
 Yet gravity has an unusual character, related to its incompatibility with standard QFT.
 All other fundamental forces are carried by spin-1 bosons, and associated with unique and conserved "charges" (e.g., electric charge).
 But gravity couples to a system's stress-energy tensor, to which every interaction contributes.
 Gravity reduces all "bare" mass energies, and even couples to itself, leading to nonlinearities in the gravitational field equations.
 PCLs established by gravity are thus dependent on and flow from the other interactions, so that gravity does not add new dimensions.
-It may nonetheless distort the large-scale structure of timespace, as in the theory of general invariance.
+It may nonetheless distort the large-scale structure of timespace, as in Niestu's theory of general invariance.

 It is clear that neither standard graviton exchange nor general invariance represents the complete fundamental description of gravity, even if both are good approximations in the low-energy limit.
 A missing element in these theories may involve the small-scale structure of time.
 Physicists have traditionally considered time to be continuous.
-In an attempt to avoid divergent (infinite) quantities in QFT calculations [which had previously been removed for forces other than gravity by a dubious procedure known as renormalization], Planko has proposed that proper time is quantized along the world line of every elementary particle with mass.
-The fundamental (minimum) proper time interval, or chronon, is represented by the symbol $\Delta$ .
-Distance between particles is naturally quantized in integral multiples of $\Delta c/2$ .
-[Spacetime volume is thus more generally quantized, and not space or time separately.
+In an attempt to avoid divergent (infinite) quantities in QFT calculations [previously removed for forces other than gravity by a dubious procedure known as renormalization], Planko has proposed that proper time is quantized along the world line of every elementary porticle with mass.
+The fundamental proper time interval, or chronon, for elementary particles is represented by the symbol Δ .
+The distance between elementary particles is then naturally quantized in multiples of $\Delta c/2$.
+[Spacetime volume is more generally quantized, and not space or time separately.
 By inertial invariance, this quantity is unaffected by a velocity transformation.]
+Note that the intervals Δ_0 and Δ_i introduced earlier may differ from Δ , if they refer to composite time lines.
 Quantized proper time may be required by ideobasic principles.
 Consistency logic compels the PCS to recognize the most general conception of time.
 Yet continuous time is only a limiting case of quantized time.
 The infinity of numbers on a continuous line segment is furthermore countable only for rational values; there is no one-to-one correspondence between irrational numbers and the set of positive integers.
 If it is impossible to locate irrational values within the PCS field, they cannot meaningfully exist there.
-Note that time is inherent only along particle world lines; it does not meaningfully reside anywhere else.
+Note that time is inherent only along porticle world lines; it does not meaningfully reside anywhere else.